Modern Jovian is the official language of the High Kingdom of

 i

-Likewise, the conditional mood is built from the auxiliary gare
+Likewise, the formal conditional mood is built from the auxiliary gare

 "to would" followed by the infinitive of the verb.
 Gare is